 Once you decide to go for Breast Reduction Surgery, knowledge of the following steps is a must.
 From pre-operation to post-operation, all the information should be on your fingertips so that you feel reassured and confident before bringing a drastic change in your life.

 Consultation: the very first step is the consultation phase.
-Set an appointment with the surgeons at Southwest Plastic Surgery Practice for a private consultation during which you can let out your problems and concerns regarding the procedure.
-Dr. Agullo and Palladino understand the emotional aspect of a Breast Reduction surgery and address all private concerns and issues.
+Set an appointment with the surgeon at Southwest Plastic Surgery Practice for a private consultation during which you can let out your problems and concerns regarding the procedure.
+Dr. Agullo understands the emotional aspect of a Breast Reduction surgery and addresses all private concerns and issues.

 If you are planning to get pregnant or nurse a child, make sure your surgeon is aware of this situation.
 A lot of women prefer to postpone breast reduction till after they are done with having children because pregnancy can have unpredictable effects on a woman’s body.
 Similarly, also consult with the doctor on the possibility of breastfeeding after the reduction surgery.

 The evaluation stage is the most important part of the pre-surgery preparation.
 During this step, the surgeon assigned to you will conduct a thorough examination of your breasts.
 Information like the size, shape, extent of sagging, quality of skin and medical history will be noted down manually and via snapshots.
 During the evaluation, you should share with your doctor the reservations you have and the changes you want to see.
 Don’t worry; the surgeon will be mindful to keep your wishes as top priority.

 Once all the preliminary work is done, the surgeon will schedule an appointment for your breast reduction.
 Make sure you pick a date at which you can take a leave from work and get ample of rest.